orllewin/LDWH/README.md

 * Create a new [build variant Flavour](https://developer.android.com/build/build-variants).
 Edit the `productFlavors` section in `/app/build.gradle.kts` file, and the route in alphabetical order.
 * Add a new source set directory matching the flavour name under `/app/src`, just copy/paste one of the others
 * Add the GeoJson to `app/src/NEW_FLAVOUR_NAME/res/raw` with the filename `route.geojson`
+* Add a new `routeConfig.json` to `app/src/NEW_FLAVOUR_NAME/res/raw`, copy one of the existing files then:
+* Find the midpoint of the route for the initial map state, either eyeball it using some mapping software or run the kotlin script: `/tools/centre_point.main.kts`
 * Add a new `ic_launcher_foreground.xml` vector icon to `app/src/NEW_FLAVOUR_NAME/res/drawable` - see guide below

 ## Generating a new app icon